cgotelli/Bedload-LHE/BedloadCode/README.md

-Special thanks to the students who helped to improve the algorithm implementation and calibration: Maxime Dunod & Matthieu Rykner, both students from EPFL.
+Special thanks to the students who helped to improve the algorithm implementation and calibration: Maxime Dunod, Matthieu Rykner & Timothée Ponsort.